-Variable label median imp. wage full-time and qualified employees

-Variable name te_imp_med_mq

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time qualified employees.
+1 0 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Variable label median imp. wage full-time and qualified employees Variable name te_imp_med_mq Data type Numerical Origin ВеН Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time qualified employees.
 It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.2.
+Further information on the generation of the variable can be found in Sec- tion 5.1.10.2.
+The values are rounded to the second decimal digits.
+However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.
 Sensitive variable No

-5.1.10.16 Mean imp. wage full-time and highly qualified employees (te_imp_mw_hq)
+5.1.10.16 Mean imp. wage full-time and highly qualified employees (te imp mw hg)

-Variable label mean imp. wage full-time and highly qualified employees

-Variable name te_imp_mw_hq

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the mean imputed gross average daily wage of an establishment's full-time highly qualified employees.
+5.1.10.16 Mean iii ip. wage run-time and mgmy quanned employees (te_imp_inw_inq) Variable label mean imp. wage full-time and highly qualified employees Variable name te_imp_mw_hq Data type Numerical Origin ВеН Detailed description This variable contains the mean imputed gross average daily wage of an establishment's full-time highly qualified employees.
 It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.4.

-Sensitive variable No

-Notes The mean imputed gross average daily wage of full-time employees with unknown qualifications is not included in the BHP but can be calculated by the user (see Section 3.10).
+Further information on the generation of the variable can be found in Section 5.1.10.5.
+The values are rounded to the second decimal digits.
+However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.
+Sensitive variable No Notes The mean imputed gross average daily wage of full-time employees with unknown qualifications is not included in the BHP but can be calculated by the user (see Section 3.10).